 “RFPIO gives people the ability to easily find shared content, tailor it to their specific firm offerings and then export it in a format that adheres to their company’s brand guidelines,” Hope said.
 “They can also use the Alera Group branding if they’re going after a bigger client for example.
 It really opens up a lot of possibilities.”

 Alera Group has firms throughout the United States.
 With RFPIO, they are able to collaborate within the parent company and among the subsidiary firms in a unified platform.

 “Through the system, we can make comments and chat, which eliminates a lot of communication breakdown.
 As we all know, emails can get lost and once documents are on their 20th version it just becomes unmanageable.
 So, the ability to collaborate in a single spot is really helpful for our team as we continue to grow.”

-RFPIO’s content repository, called the answer library, gives Alera Group a centralized place for content that they can categorize by firms, owners, and line-of-business, etc.
+RFPIO’s content repository, called the Content Library, gives Alera Group a centralized place for content that they can categorize by firms, owners, and line-of-business, etc.

-“The answer library has become a portal for all of our latest and greatest content, that anyone who is client-facing can use, even if it’s not for an RFP.”
+“The Content Library has become a portal for all of our latest and greatest content, that anyone who is client-facing can use, even if it’s not for an RFP.”

 RFP automation exponentially increases opportunity